Hospitals handle emergencies around the clock, so it’s only logical that they would be a magnet for crises.

 Mower believes there are three kinds of organizations: The first never had a crisis and thinks it never will; the second has had a crisis it was unprepared for and suffered loss of sales, reputation and employees; the third has not had a crisis but knows it will and is trained and prepared for that certainty.
 Which organization characterizes yours?

 Crisis training can protect your hospital’s reputation

 Some crises are no-win.
 All you can do is try to get back to neutral.
 Other crises, if handled well, will earn you respect and improve your reputation.
-But they happen daily — recent stories include a Michigan hospital sued for rescinding the job offer of a candidate who refused a flu shot on religious grounds, a nurse at a Texas hospital arrested for a patient’s murder, and a hospital computer system held for ransom in Indiana — and it’s pure folly to think you are immune.
+But they happen daily — recent stories include a Michigan hospital sued for rescinding the job offer of a candidate who refused a flu shot on religious grounds, a nurse at a Texas hospital arrested for a patient’s murder, and a hospital computer system held for ransom in Indiana — and it’s pure folly to think your institution is immune.

 If the cost of a full-day crisis management training for your hospital — about $15,000 to $25,000 — seems high, think about losing 80 percent of your sales (admissions) for a week, or watching your CEO walk out the door in handcuffs, or having to shut down two floors of the hospital due to HCAI.
-How much would one of those cost?
+How much would one of those events cost?

 Mower’s five basic tenets of a rock-solid crisis management plan for hospitals: